Starting June 16, some in-person services are opening up on campus.

 Students, staff, faculty and visitors are required to wear a mask at all times while inside university buildings, with some exceptions.
 Please visit the New COVID-19 Restrictions page for more information.

-Please visit the Nova Scotia Government COVID-19 page for current information.
+For the most current informaiton, please visit the Nova Scotia Government COVID-19 page.

 Our commitment to providing our students with access to quality education that is relevant, inter-disciplinary in its approach and connected to the community has not wavered during the COVID-19 disruption.
 We have transitioned to a virtual university to protect the continuity and the integrity of our students' education and degree requirements.
 Our student services and academic supports are being delivered every day, and we are adding new tools and resources to meet the needs, challenges and opportunity that this situation has presented.